-- Single Operator stations must transmit RST report and four-digit number of the year of operator's first ever official amateur radio license (i.e. 599 1982 means that operator received his/her first ever official amateur radio license in the year 1982).
+Multi op. stations must transmit RST report and four-digit number of the year of first ever official amateur radio licence issued to the:

-Multipliers are different four-digit numbers, meaning the four digits of the year of correspondent's first official amateur radio license.
+Multipliers are different four-digit numbers, meaning the four digits of the year of correspondent's first official amateur radio licence.
 The multiplier (XXXX) is counted once per band.

 7. QSO POINTS

-- One (1) QSO point for contacts within your own DXCC or WAE country;
+- One (1) QSO point for valid contacts within your own DXCC or WAE country;

-- Two (2) QSO points for contacts between different W, VE, VK, ZL, ZS, JA and PY call areas, LU provinces and Asiatic Russia UA9/UA0 oblasts;
+- Two (2) QSO points for valid contacts between different W, VE, VK, ZL, ZS, JA and PY Call Areas, LU provinces and Asiatic Russia UA9/UA0 oblasts;

-- Three (3) QSO points for contacts outside your own continent.
+- Three (3) QSO points for valid contacts outside your own continent.